Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

                 ### Action components use high density

                 Smaller components, like option lists or popovers, are built with high density in mind.
 Because their main purpose is to offer a set of actions to the merchant, they need to feel small and efficient.
-Effectively designed action components give the feeling of a pro tool in the Shopify admin and increase efficiency when using different features.
+Effectively designed action components give the feeling of a pro-tool in the Shopify admin and increase efficiency when using different features.
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6, lg: 8}}>
                 <Do>